Tallinn as the capital of Estonia is the biggest City in the country, located at the northern end of the country, right by the Gulf of Finland.

 On most part it is now complex of abandoned buildings and it is situated right next to the Beta-Promenade and by the sea.
 It is still a sight to see, rustic and rough, but holds so much of history.

 Although, since it is situated near very exclusive and up-and-coming neighborhoods of the city, then it is probably a matter of time since there some new developments are being built on these locations.
-So better hurry to see all those historic buildings, while you still can.
+So better hurry, put it in your list of must things to do in Tallinn and see all those historic buildings, while you still can.

 12 Can’t miss out on Seaplane Harbor